 Lesson #9: Paradoxically, Guys Who Are Shredded and Musclebound Still do Great With Women (Due to Their Scarcity)

-It would be fair to assume that because bodybuilders are consistently being ranked as having worse physiques by women, that they’d have trouble dating.
+It would be fair to assume that because bodybuilders are consistently being ranked as having worse physiques by women, they’d have trouble dating.
 That’s actually not true, and it has to do with how rare their bodies are.

 Only a small subset of women adore bodybuilder bodies, but since there are even fewer bodybuilders out there, they still have plenty of women to choose from.